processone/docs.ejabberd.im/content/developer/extending-ejabberd/modules.md

   mod_hello_world: {}
 ~~~

-Or you can start / stop it manually by typind the following commands
+Or you can start / stop it manually by typing the following commands
-from an Erlang shell running ejabberd:
+in an Erlang shell running ejabberd:

 * To manually start your module: